tinue/apa102-pi/README.md

 Even the 1GB model is more than enough.

 ## Wiring
-The Raspberry Pi is a 3.3 Volt device, and the APA102 LEDs are 5 Volt devices.
+The Raspberry Pi is a 3.3 volt device, and the APA102 LEDs are 5 volt devices.
-Therefore it's possible that the 3.3 Volt SPI signal is not properly recognized by the LED driver chips.
+Therefore, it's possible that the 3.3 volt SPI signal is not properly recognized by the LED driver chips.
 To avoid this risk, use a 74AHCT125 or 74AHC125 level shifter for both the clock and the MOSI signal.
 You will not damage the Raspberry Pi without a level shifter, because the Raspberry Pi determines the voltage of MOSI and SCLK.